Build an Engaging Intranet to Enhance Employee Engagement

 An employee intranet enables members of a company’s workforce to conveniently access links, applications, and databases needed for their work.

-Essentially, a company intranet works by combining the following components;
+A company intranet works by combining the following components:

 The web server is based on internet protocol (IP) and functions to host the contents of the intranet.
 It manages data requests from intranet users.